Shutdown Shutters Many D.C. Tourist Attractions — But Not The One In Trump's Hotel

 For Democrats and ethics watchdogs, the clock tower's continued operation during a government shutdown has raised new questions about whether Trump's business interests are getting an unfair boost from the government he sits atop of.

 A handful of tourists visited the clock tower Wednesday morning.
-"It feels a little bit weird to be in the Trump hotel," said Sven Möller, who lives in New Jersey.
+"It feels a little bit weird to be in the Trump hotel," said Sven Moeller, who lives in New Jersey.
 He laughed, adding, "Yes, it does."

 The money to pay for the park rangers comes from the General Services Administration, the agency responsible for most federal office space.